An incomplete list of online presentations, lectures, interviews

 Pacifica Graduate Institute hosted "Creative Minds in Dialogue: The Relationship between C. G. Jung and Erich Neumann,” a symposium in Santa Barbara, CA, June 24-26, 2016.

-This lecture follows the thoughts laid out in The Hero and His Shadow: Psychopolitical Aspects of Myth and Reality in Israel, as well as in the chapter 'Jerusalem - Archetypal wholeness, human division in Psyche and City, edited by Tom Singer.
+This lecture follows the thoughts laid out in The Hero and His Shadow: Psychopolitical Aspects of Myth and Reality in Israel, as well as in the chapter 'Jerusalem - Archetypal wholeness, human division in Psyche and the City, edited by Tom Singer.

 The post-modern condition is characterized by a multitude of perspectives and narratives, challenging the view and the value of central, universal truths.